 How is the Regent enterprise funded?

 The Regent enterprise is Iowa's most powerful and comprehensive resource for educational opportunities and economic growth.
-The five Regent institutions annually enroll more than 80,000 students on their campuses; employ more than 48,000 people, including full-time and part-time employees and students; engage in extensive research and technology transfer projects; provide Iowans with diverse cultural, recreational, athletic, and entertainment activities; and operate a nationally renowned teaching hospital.
+The Regent institutions annually enroll nearly 69,000 students on their campuses; employ nearly 49,000 people, including full-time and part-time employees and students; engage in extensive research and technology transfer projects; provide Iowans with diverse cultural, recreational, athletic, and entertainment activities; and operate a nationally renowned teaching hospital.

-The current FY 2017 Regent enterprise budget, as approved by the Board in July 2016, slightly exceeds $5.7 billion.
-Of that amount, $3 billion is in general operating funds (includes UIHC) and $2.7 billion in restricted funds.
+The current FY 2023 Regent enterprise budget, as approved by the Board in July 2022, is just over $6.9 billion.
+Of that amount, $1.6 billion is general operating funds for the educational missions of the universities.

-Of the $3 billion in operating revenue, 62.5% comes from tuition and fees and 33.1% comes from state appropriations.
+Of the $1.6 billion in general operating revenue, 63.8% comes from tuition and fees and 30.5% comes from state appropriations.
 The balance of the operating revenues is comprised of federal funds, interest income, reimbursed indirect costs associated with grant-funded research, and sales and services.

 |School||Operating Budget||Restricted Budget||Total|

-* Includes $1,343.9 million for University of Iowa Hospitals and Clinics, Psychiatric Hospital, Center for Disabilities and Development, and Specialized Child Health Services.
+* Includes $2.18 billion for University of Iowa Hospitals and Clinics, Psychiatric Hospital, Center for Disabilities and Development, and Specialized Child Health Services.